raffaelespazzoli/backstage-demo/README.md

 6. create a GitHub application in this organization for the github action runner controller following the instructions [here](https://github.com/actions-runner-controller/actions-runner-controller#deploying-using-github-app-authentication).
 Store the ssh key pem in a file called `github_action_runner_app.pem`, it will be ignored by git.
 The callback url should be `https://ghr.apps.${based_domain}`.
 The webhook secret is hardcoded to `ciao`.
 7. create a GitHub Application for the group-sync-operator following the instructions [here](https://github.com/redhat-cop/group-sync-operator#as-a-github-app).
 Store the ssh key pem in a file called `group-sync-operator-app-key.pem`, it will be ignored by git.
 8. create a GitHub Application for the vault-config-operator.
 Store the ssh key pem in a file called `vault-github-app-key.pem`, it will be ignored by git.
-9. create a PAT with package_read permissions on the entire organization.
-This will be used to pull images from all the namespaces.
-10. create a PAT with package_write/read permissions on the entire organization.
-This will be used to push images from the build namespaces.

 Create a client secret for each of the OAuth apps.